marutitim/foodstyles/README.md

 ## Support

-For any additional information, questions, or feedback, please raise an issue on [GitHub] (https://github.com/marutitim/foodstyles.git) or contact us via our handle.
-We highly appreciate your participation!
+For any additional information, questions, or feedback, please raise an issue on [GitHub] (https://github.com/marutitim/foodstyles.git) Thank you!